-The SCIDIVE architecture has flexibility in terms of the placement of its components.
-For example, it is possible to deploy the SCIDIVE IDS only on the SIP client side for detecting anomalies in the traffic in and out of the client.
-Also, we have shown in previous work [9] that doing correlation on alerts from multiple detectors could increase the detection accuracy.
-We can use a similar idea by deploying SCIDIVE-enabled IDS on both end-points of the VoIP system.
+The SCIDIVE architecture has a great deal of flexibility in terms of the placement of its components.
+For example, it is possible to deploy the SCIDIVE IDS only on the SIP client side for detecting anomalies in the VoIP traffic in and out of the client.
+Also, we have shown in previous work [12] that doing correlation on alerts from multiple detectors could increase the detection accuracy.
+We can use a similar idea by deploying SCIDIVE-enabled IDS on both end-points of the VoIP system, i.e., both clients.
 In such an installation, the two IDSs could exchange event objects and portions of trails to enhance the overall detection accuracy and efficiency.
-A more aggressive approach would be to deploy the SCIDIVE IDS on all the components - Clients, SIP Proxy, and Registrar server.
+A typical example of the benefits of using IDS collaboratively in VoIP system is verifying the integrity of the exchanged messages, so that spoofed traffic from an attacker can be detected.
+Yet, a more aggressive approach would be to deploy the SCIDIVE IDS on all the components - Clients, SIP Proxy, and Registrar server - in a VoIP system.
+For example, in the Billing attack scenario outlined in Section 3.2, we need to deploy the IDS on the SIP Proxy and the Accounting Server to detect Event 1 and Event 2.
+Also we need to deploy the IDS close to both clients to monitor RTP flows to detect Event 3.
+While it is pretty obvious that using multiple SCIDIVE IDS and an alert correlation engine will give better detection accuracy, the actual gains, impacts on the system performance, and costs for doing so remain an interesting research subject that we will investigate in the future.